-This is a multi-year project that requires working around always-changing river levels and conditions in the Illinois River valley.
+This is a multi-year project that requires working around always-changing river levels and conditions in the Illinois River Valley.
 The space surrounding the project is significantly limited by burial grounds, marina and grain elevator operations and the existing bridge near the newly constructed structure.
-Other complexities include managing delivery logistics of more than 100 structural steel girders, the largest of which are 135 ft long and 9 ft high.
+Other complexities include managing delivery logistics of more than 100 structural steel girders, the largest of which are 135 feet long and nine feet high.

-Once completed, the new bridge will be 1,800 feet long, 40 feet wide, eight-span structure with nine-foot tall girders.
+Once completed, the new bridge will be 1,800 feet long, 40 feet wide; an eight-span structure with nine-foot tall girders.
 It will consist of approximately five million pounds of structural steel and 10,000 cubic yards of concrete

 - New embankments at the north and south abutments